Take these steps to quit smoking.

 Keep the list with you to remind yourself why quitting is worth it.

 Change your daily routine.

 Changing your routine on and after your quit date can help you break habits related to smoking.

 - Try taking a different route to work.

 - For the first few weeks, avoid activities and places you connect with smoking.

 - Do things and go places where smoking isn’t allowed.

 - Make getting active and eating healthy part of your quit plan.
-Go for walks and try different foods.
+Eat healthy snacks instead of smoking.
+Go for walks.
+Drink lots of water.